The physicians of the North Idaho Eye Institute are all Board Certified.

 Dr. Moss has been in practice in Coeur d' Alene since 1976, with the exception of 1981-1984 when he served as a consultant Ophthalmologist in Jamaica.
 Dr. Moss is a General Ophthalmologist.

-She will be practicing as a general ophthalmologist, with a special interest in pediatrics and oculoplastics.
+Dr. Granier is a general ophthalmologist with a special interest in pediatrics and oculoplastics.

-She also will be among the providers offering intravitreal injections and therapeutic Botox when medically indicated.
+She is among the providers offering intravitreal injections and therapeutic Botox when medically indicated.

 John C. Weisel, O.D. is an optometrist and graduate of Linfield College in Oregon.
 After receiving his Optometry degree from Pacific University, Dr. Weisel spent three years as an Optometrist with the U.S. Army.